-First they introduced a set of new privacy features, then they introduced their Privacy Sandox, and now, Google Chrome has taken an axe to online advertising by announcing that they will kill off third-party cookies by 2022.
+First they introduced a set of new privacy features, then they introduced their Privacy Sandbox, and now, Google Chrome has taken an axe to online advertising by announcing that they will kill off third-party cookies.

-Below we take a look at the major announcements from Google Chrome over the past couple of years and what is means for the future of AdTech.
+Below we look at the major announcements from Google Chrome over the past couple of years and what it means for the future of AdTech.

 Table Of Contents